 The courses offered in this 12-credit certificate are broad and varied, allowing students to personalize course groupings to best enhance their major and area of interest.

-All undergraduate are eligible for certificate declaration, except students pursuing textiles and fashion design major.
+All undergraduate are eligible to apply, except students pursuing textiles and fashion design major.
 Connect with an Academic Advisor for application information.

 Code | Title | Credits |